-(a) All designated doctors shall:
+(a) Duties.
+All designated doctors must:

-(1) perform designated doctor examinations in a facility
+(1) Perform designated doctor examinations in a facility:

-similar health care services and that ensures safety, privacy, and
+(B) that ensures safety, privacy, and accessibility

-and other records containing confidential claim information;
+records containing confidential claim information.

-(2) ensure the confidentiality of medical records,
+(2) Ensure the confidentiality of medical records,

 analyses, and forms provided to or generated by the designated doctor